IV. IMPLEMENTATION PLANNING AND PROGRAMMING

 "incremental build" scenario is funded in the 2001-06 TIP and will be

 progressed as well.
 In 2003-04,

 attention was directed to BRT aspects of TIP project A341,

 All of CDTA's staff planning charges are included under this task.

 TASK 4.67 Bikeway / Pedestrian Facility Planning

-The Bike and Pedestrian Transportation Task Force remained active during 2005-06.
-Activities and products included provision of technical support to the Saratoga Heritage Trail program and involvement in CDTC's Spot Improvement Program, Linkage planning and Greenway and TIP issues.
-A major effort was an update to the “Tool Box” adopted as part of the New Visions plan.
-Candidates for addition to the priority network were developed.
-The group also assisted CDTC in the development of a revised version of the Regional Trails Map, originally published in Spring 2002.
+The Bike and Pedestrian Transportation Task Force remained active during 2003-04.
+Activities and products included provision of technical support to the Saratoga Heritage Trail program and involvement in CDTC's Spot Improvement Program, Linkage planning and Greenway contract and TIP issues.
+A major effort has been work to update the “Tool Box” adopted as part of the New Visions plan.
+Candidates for addition to the priority network have been reviewed, and subcommittees have helped with the overall effort.
+The group revisited the Mohawk-Hudson bike map and updated.
+It will be published in 2004-05.

-Under this task heading, CDTC staff will continue to offer community assistance related to bike and pedestrian planning issues, including the broader category of "traffic calming" options and consideration of the “complete streets” concept.
-Additionally, CDTC will continue its cooperative work with county traffic safety committees and the Governor's Traffic Safety Committee to coordinate attention on bike and pedestrian safety issues.
+Under this task heading, CDTC staff will continue to offer community assistance related to bike and pedestrian planning issues, including the broader category of "traffic calming" options.
+Additionally, CDTC will continue its cooperative work with county traffic safety committees and the Governor's Traffic Safety Board to coordinate attention on bike and pedestrian safety issues.

 TASK 4.72 TIP Project Planning and Development Work (TIP funded)

 development work for a number of projects on the CDTC TIP.
 This work will define the range of feasible